Exclusive: U.S. to slap sanctions on over two dozen targets tied to Iran arms

 That could prompt criticism that the U.S. move is redundant and designed for public relations purposes to look tough on Iran, a charge critics have made about past U.S. sanctions actions.

+Peter Harrell, a sanctions expert at the State Department under Democratic former President Barack Obama, called the U.S. steps “a diplomatic and signaling exercise” to show Trump cared about the issue but unlikely to deter potential arms deals.

+“I don’t think it’s likely to change any behavior,” he said, adding most players were likely to hold off until the Nov.
+3 election to see if there is a change in U.S. administration.

-Among the targets will be Iran’s “most nefarious arms organizations,” about a dozen senior officials, scientists and experts from Iran’s nuclear complex, members of a procurement network that supplies military-grade dual-use goods for Iran’s missile program, and several senior officials involved in Iran’s ballistic missile program, the U.S. official said.
+The U.S. official said among Monday’s targets will be Iran’s “most nefarious arms organizations,” about a dozen senior officials, scientists and experts from Iran’s nuclear complex, members of a procurement network that supplies military-grade dual-use goods for Iran’s missile program, and several senior officials involved in Iran’s ballistic missile program.

 The official declined to name the targets, saying this would be made public on Monday, and stressed that the United States wants to deter foreign companies from dealing with them even if their governments believe this is legally permitted.